Alpha-Serpentis-Developments/Project-Mimic/optional-docs/docs/optional/vaulttoken.md

     - Changes the deposit fee of the vault token
 - `function adjustWithdrawalFee(uint16 _newValue) external`
     - Changes the withdrawal fee of the vault token
+- `function adjustWithdrawalPenalty(uint16 _newValue) external`
+    - Changes the early withdrawal penalty of the vault token
 - `function adjustPerformanceFee(uint16 _newValue) external`
     - Changes the performance fee of the vault token
 - `function adjustWithdrawalReserve(uint16 _newValue) external`